Creating an Exotic Garden

 Kniphofia sp (red-hot poker) - strappy leaves and brightly coloured flower spikes

-The Exotic Garden of Monaco (le Jardin Exotique de Monaco) is a fabulous exotic garden.
+The Exotic Garden of Monaco (le Jardin Exotique de Monaco) and the Jardin Exotique de Roscoff are fabulous exotic gardens.
+The Chateau de Vendeuvre has a part of its gardens devoted to an exotic garden.